jadecobra/python_tdd_exercises/source/classes.rst

         a_boolean = bool

-  and the terminal shows all tests passed
+  the terminal shows all tests passed

 refactor: make it better
 #################################################################################